 Common Questions About Spaying And Neutering

 The rule is to spay/neuter before your cat reaches sexual maturity.
-In fact, the American Veterinary Medical Association (AVMA) now supports early spay and neuter for cats as early as 8-16 weeks of age.
-Consult your vet concerning your cat, but remember to have the cat altered before the sexual maturity (usually before the age of 5-6 months).
+In fact, the American Veterinary Medical Association (AVMA) now supports early spay and neutering for cats as early as 8-16 weeks of age.
+Consult your vet concerning your cat, but remember to have the cat altered before sexual maturity (usually before the age of 5-6 months).

-Numerous studies have show that spaying and neutering are not a cause of weight gain in cats!
+Numerous studies have shown that spaying and neutering are not a cause of weight gain in cats!
 You can and should spay your cat without allowing her to gain weight (the same applies to male cats!).

 No. Some studies indicate that early spaying/neutering actually makes the cats larger - not fat but rather taller and longer!

 The price of neutering and spaying may change according to where you live and the veterinary clinic you go to.
-Vets today recognize the importance of spaying and neutering cats as a means to fighting the cat overpopulation crisis.
+Vets today recognize the importance of spaying and neutering cats as a means to fight the cat overpopulation crisis.
 Many vets may offer significant discounts on these operations if financial difficulties are evident or if you're treating several cats (your own or strays and feral cats).

 If you feel that financial difficulties are a problem, please contact the Humane or Animal Welfare Society in your country.
-In the United States, call SpayUSA's toll free number - 1-800-248-SPAY - for information on the nearest low cost spay and neuter clinic.
-Also check out this list of low-cost and free spay and neuter programs.
+In the United States, call SpayUSA's toll-free number - 1-800-248-SPAY - for information on the nearest low-cost spay and neuter clinic.
+Also, check out this list of low-cost and free spay and neuter programs.

 Millions of cats are euthanized each year in the United States alone.
 In many countries, stray and feral cats are simply poisoned by state and local authorities.
-The fact is that there are simply not enough good homes for the numbers of cats born each year.
+The fact is that there are simply not enough good homes for the number of cats born each year.